NgGH707/NgGH-Magic-Origins-Mod/README.md

 * GRIBABAS - Artworks for named staves
 * Enke - Artworks for the new upcoming necromancer faction

 COPYRIGHT: Reprint or usage of materials/scripts from this repository is permitted only with the consent of the owner.
-Many sprites and images used in this mod aren't mine, i don't own them.
 All rights reserved to their rightful owner and their licensors.

 Battle Brothers content and materials are trademarks and copyrights of Overhype Studios or its licensors.
 All rights reserved.
 This mod project is not affiliated with Overhype Studios or its licensors.